Too Much Information About Me

 In 200 words

 Eliot Borenstein is Professor of Russian & Slavic Studies and Vice Chancellor and Vice Provost for Global Programs at New York University.
-He is the author of Men without Women: Masculinity and Revolution in Russian Fiction, 1917-1929 (2001 AATSEEL book prize), Overkill: Sex and Violence in Contemporary Russian Popular Culture (2008 AWSS book prize), Plots against Russia: Conspiracy and Fantasy after Socialism (2020 Wayne S. Vucinich book prize and 2020 AATSEEL book prize), Pussy Riot: Speaking Punk to Power (Bloomsbury, 2020), Meanwhile, in Russia…: Russian Internet Memes and Viral Video (Bloomsbury, 2022), Marvel Comics in the 1970s: The World Inside Your Head (Cornell, 2023), Soviet-Self-Hatred: The Secret Identities of Postsocialism (Cornell, 2023), and HBO’s The Leftovers: Mourning and Melancholy on Premium Cable (Lexington Books, 2023).
-His next book, Unstuck in Time: On the Post-Soviet Uncanny, will be published by Cornell in 2024, and another two, Harry Potter in Russia: The Politics of Enchantment under Putin, and Russian Culture under Putin, will be published in 2024 by Bloomsbury.
-He is now writing Marvel Comics in the 1980s, Unidentified Russian Objects: On Soviet Melancholy and Reading the Superhero: Ethics, Crises, and Superboy Punches.
+He is the author of Men without Women: Masculinity and Revolution in Russian Fiction, 1917-1929 (2001 AATSEEL book prize), Overkill: Sex and Violence in Contemporary Russian Popular Culture (2008 AWSS book prize), Plots against Russia: Conspiracy and Fantasy after Socialism (2020 Wayne S. Vucinich book prize and 2020 AATSEEL book prize), Pussy Riot: Speaking Punk to Power (Bloomsbury, 2020), Meanwhile, in Russia…: Russian Internet Memes and Viral Video (Bloomsbury, 2022), Marvel Comics in the 1970s: The World Inside Your Head (Cornell, 2023), Soviet-Self-Hatred: The Secret Identities of Postsocialism (Cornell, 2023), HBO’s The Leftovers: Mourning and Melancholy on Premium Cable (Lexington Books, 2023), Unstuck in Time: On the Post-Soviet Uncanny (Cornell, 2024), and Russian Culture under Putin (Bloomsbury, 2024).
+In 2025, the University of Wisconsin Press will publish his next book, The Politics of Fantasy: Magic, Children’s Literature and Fandom in Putin’s Russia (about Harry Potter).
+His three books in progress are: Marvel Comics in the 1980s,; Unidentified Russian Objects: On Soviet Melancholy; and Reading the Superhero: Ethics, Crises, and Superboy Punches.

 In 50 words